 Once you have a list of possible law firms, search their website for details on their services.
 Read any FAQ’s.
 If the type of assistance you require is not listed, be cautious, as they may try to convince you to hire them without having the expertise to deal with your situation.
 Following an attorney’s social media – such as their Twitter, blog, or LinkedIn page – will also help you become familiar with their accomplishments and knowledge on current immigration issues.
 Be wary of lawyers who don’t have a website or online presence.
 Unwillingness to learn modern online tools could indicate unwillingness to learn new immigration laws.
 The last thing you want is a lawyer who is not up-to-date on the legislation.

-Before you agree to visit / phone call with an attorney, make sure they are a member in good standing with the Bar Association where they practice and that they have ever had any disciplinary action taken against them.
+Before you agree to a visit / phone call with an attorney, make sure they are a member in good standing with the Bar Association where they practice, and check whether they have ever had any disciplinary action taken against them.
 Attorney disciplinary records are available to the public and can be found at the local Bar website.
 Be very wary of hiring an attorney with any history of malpractice.

 Make Good Use of the Attorney Consultation